-And instead of it being celebrated in mid September as we do today it originally fell on the third Sunday in May.
+And instead of it being celebrated in mid-September as we do today it originally fell on the third Sunday in May.

-Twelve years later on February 29th 1952 President Harry Truman would change this name to “Citizenship Day“, by signing it into law.
+Twelve years later on February 29th, 1952 President Harry Truman would change this name to “Citizenship Day“.
+This was done by signing it into law.

-Then on August 2nd 1956 Congress wanted there to be a week long celebration that would begin on September 17th and end on September 23rd.
+Then on August 2nd, 1956 Congress wanted there to be a week-long celebration.
+The celebration would begin on September 17th and end on September 23rd.

-And finally in December 2004, this special day in September would be renamed as “Constitution Day and Citizenship Day“.
+And finally, in December 2004, this special day in September would be renamed as “Constitution Day and Citizenship Day“.

 Correction – If you want to be factually correct Constitution Day was first recognized by schools in Iowa much further back in 1911.

-What Happened on September 17th 1787?
+What Happened on September 17th, 1787?

-Alright, so I have already mentioned that this day in September is special because it marks the date that the US Constitution was signed.
+Alright, so I have already mentioned that this day in September is special as it marks the date that the US Constitution was signed.